-The Gold Standard (GS) is a voluntary carbon offset program focused on progressing the United Nation’s Sustainable Development Goals (SDGs) and ensuring project’s benefit their neighboring communities.
+The Gold Standard (GS) is a voluntary carbon offset program focused on progressing the United Nation’s Sustainable Development Goals (SDGs) and ensuring that project’s benefit their neighboring communities.
 The GS can be applied to voluntary offset projects and to Clean Development Mechanism (CDM) projects.
-It was developed under the leadership of the World Wildlife Fund (WWF), HELIO International and SouthSouthNorth, with a focus on offset projects that provide lasting social, economic and environmental benefits.
+It was developed under the leadership of the World Wildlife Fund (WWF), HELIO International, and SouthSouthNorth, with a focus on offset projects that provide lasting social, economic, and environmental benefits.

 For projects to be accepted by GS they must conduct additional assessment of the project’s communal impact and ensure neighboring populations are benefiting.